Har Zion Temple: Penn Valley

 The Jewish population moved out of the city and into the western suburbs in the 1950s and 1960s.
 Har Zion established a suburban branch in 1962 when the congregation purchased land at Matsonford and County Line Roads in Radnor for a day camp.
 By the early 1970s, a branch congregation, Har Zion Radnor, began to meet at the site.

 In Wynnefield, membership had dropped to 1,000 by 1969 and enrollment in the Hebrew school to 500 students.
+In July 1969, a 14-year old was arrested for vandalizing the synagogue building; they broke 100 windows, damaged stained glass windows, and tore books.

 In 1969, Rabbi Gerald I. Wolpe succeeded Rabbi Goldstein and served until his retirement in 1999.
 Wolpe grew up in Boston, served as a chaplain with the Second Marine Division at Camp Lejeune, North Carolina, and held pulpits in Charleston, South Carolina, and at Beth El Temple in Harrisburg prior to Har Zion.
 Wolpe's father was entertainer Allen Cross, one half of the vaudeville duo, Cross and Dunn.
 Rabbi Wolpe's children include Rabbi David Wolpe who was eleven years old when his family came to Philadelphia, Rabbi Daniel Wolpe, and Paul Root Wolpe.

 Dov Peretz Elkin served as Associate Rabbi from 1970 to 1972.

 In November 1970, Rabbi Wolpe and Har Zion presented a Torah scroll to Congregtion Adath Emeth Israel, a congregation of Black Jews who met at 616 Woodlawn St in the East Germantown neighborhood of Philadelphia.

 In December 1972, the board of directors elected to purchase 75 acres at Hagys Ford and Hollow Roads in Penn Valley.
 Construction began in 1973, with the official ground breaking taking place on October 10, 1974; the synagogue moved in 1976.

 The new building would seat 650 in its sanctuary, and 200 in the Dogole Chapel.
 The stained-glass windows in the Dogole Chapel were designed by artist Tony Mako in collaboration with Rabbi Wolpe and were inspired by the Mishkan described in Leviticus and the Clouds of Glory evoked in Exodus.
 The chapel's colors, blue, purple, red, and gold were based on the fabrics adorning the Mishkan.